Menu

 return response.choices[0].message.content

-This function splits the system message (the role) from the user message (the task).
-OpenAI’s API treats the system message as a backdrop that frames every response.
+Here I’ve split the system message (the persona) from the user message (the task).
+OpenAI’s API reads the system message as standing instructions that color every reply.

 question = "How should I handle missing data in my dataset?"